LesleyLai/digital-garden/content/Concepts/Z-test.md

 ## Z-Test for Mean

 To perform a Z-test for a population mean, the population standard deviation must be known from a prior large-sample study.
 Unlike tests for proportions, it is impossible to calculate the population standard deviation directly.
-In practice, this information on population mean is often unavailable, and [[Student's T-test|Student's T-test]] is often a better alternative.
+In practice, this information on population mean is often unavailable, and [[./Student's T-test|Student's T-test]] is often a better alternative.

 The [[test statistic|test statistic]] is very similar to the test-statistic of the proportion test, though we need to know the population standard deviation:
 $$